Take a panoramic guided tour of London before you enjoy entry to Windsor Castle and Hampton Court Palace

 Hampton Court Palace

-The preferred weekend residence of our current King Charles III, Windsor Castle is the oldest and largest occupied castle in the world.
-Also a favorite castle of Henry VIII, the place is now his tomb along with Queen Victoria, the Queen Mother and many more royals.
+Known to be a weekend favourite residence of the Royal Family, Windsor Castle is the oldest and largest occupied castle in the world.
+Also a favorite castle of Henry VIII, the castle is now home to his tomb along with Queen Victoria, Queen Elizabeth II, and many more royals.
 Wander through the stunning State Apartments and take a look at St George’s Chapel, where Harry and Meghan married.
 Queen Mary’s Dolls’ House is a must-see, with hot and cold running water, electricity and tiny items made by 1,500 of the finest craftspeople of the 20th century.

 Keep an eye out for rare works of art on the walls from geniuses like Leonardo da Vinci and Michelangelo.